Fabrizio-Caruso/CROSS-LIB/README.md

 -------------------------------------------
 ## INSTALLATION OF THE TOOL-CHAIN

-The tool-chain Cross-Lib can be installed on different POSIX-compliant enviroments.
+The tool-chain Cross-Lib can be installed on different POSIX-compliant environments.
 It has been tested on:
 - Windows (7, 10) + `Cygwin`
 - Linux Ubuntu 18.04 under the Windows Subsystem